Hiking the Incredibly Scenic Fat Man’s Loop in Flagstaff, Arizona

 And great views of the city too!

 Surprisingly, the trail was not overly crowded, even on a weekend afternoon.
-However, this could have been a rare occurrence due to the fact that the temperatures were much higher than normal (low 90’s).
+However, this could have been a rare occurrence due to the fact that the temperature was much higher than normal (low 90’s).
 Whatever the case, the trail was peaceful and mostly secluded (we only saw a handful of other hikers).

 *Plan about 1.5-2 hours to complete the entire loop.
 Although 2 miles seems pretty short, it is much more time consuming when you add in going uphill/downhill and stopping to take many pictures.